 The W. Benson Harer Egyptology Scholar in Residence also is an asset to the Robert and Frances Fullerton Museum of Art.
 RAFFMA houses over 500 unique Ancient Egyptian objects dating from the Predynastic Period through the Roman Period (c.
 5000 BCE – 500 CE).
 The museum recently reinstalled this collection in a new permanent exhibit titled Journey to the Beyond, where students can learn about Ancient Egyptian perceptions of the afterlife, as well as Ancient Egyptian art, religion, culture, and history.
 The W. Benson Harer Egyptology Scholar in Residence has the option to research an object in the collection during his/her stay, as well as participate in the museum’s ongoing exhibitions or educational programs.

-If you are a scholar who would like to apply to be the W. Benson Harer Egyptology Scholar in Residence, applications are due on March 15, 2018.
+If you are a scholar who would like to apply to be the W. Benson Harer Egyptology Scholar in Residence, applications are due online on November 15, 2018.